 Lincoln - Waterville Valley is a very small town located in the state of New Hampshire.
 With a population of 2,162 people and just one neighborhood, Lincoln - Waterville Valley is the 151st largest community in New Hampshire.

-Lincoln - Waterville Valley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Lincoln - Waterville Valley is a decidedly white-collar town, with fully 85.07% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Lincoln - Waterville Valley is a town of managers, service providers, and professionals.
-There are especially a lot of people living in Lincoln - Waterville Valley who work in management occupations (28.32%), office and administrative support (11.66%), and food service (7.69%).
+There are especially a lot of people living in Lincoln - Waterville Valley who work in management occupations (25.87%), office and administrative support (9.58%), and food service (9.45%).

-Telecommuters are a relatively large percentage of the workforce: 16.19% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.11% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Lincoln - Waterville Valley is worth considering.

 Lincoln - Waterville Valley is a somewhat ethnically-diverse town.
 The people who call Lincoln - Waterville Valley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lincoln - Waterville Valley residents report their race to be White, followed by Asian.
-Important ancestries of people in Lincoln - Waterville Valley include Irish, English, Italian, French, and German.
+Important ancestries of people in Lincoln - Waterville Valley include Irish, English, French, German, and Italian.

 The most common language spoken in Lincoln - Waterville Valley is English.
 Other important languages spoken here include Chinese and French.